Analysis of the USDA Cost of Food at Home database shows that fat is the cheapest macronutrient.

 A person with type 1 diabetes is not able to produce enough insulin to keep energy tucked away in their liver, fat stores and even muscle tissue.
 Without exogenous insulin, people with type 1 diabetes see both their blood glucose and blood ketones rise to very high levels.
 This is called ketoacidosis which is dangerous and requires exogenousinsulin as soon as possible.

 As shown in the image below of JL, one of the first children with type 1 diabetes to receive insulin, people with type 1 diabetes quickly regain weight with exogenous insulin administration.

 Rather than minimising insulin, it’s important to find the optimal dose of insulin.
 Too much insulin can slow the release of fat from your body to be used for fuel.
-Too little insulin and we fall apart.
+Too little insulin and we effectively disintegrate.

-High-fat foods have a high energy density which can make it hard for some people to control portion sizes.
+High-fat foods have a high energy density which can make it hard for some people to manage their satiety.
 This can be problematic if their goal is weight loss.
 Very high-fat foods also tend to be less nutrient dense and are less satiating than high fibre or high protein foods.

 The most ketogenic foods also contain lower levels of protein which is critical to managing satiety.

 We need to find the right balance between a lower insulin load diet that will stabilise our blood sugar while still getting the essential nutrients that our mitochondria need to thrive and produce energy efficiently.